 There is not an absolute number of days sales outstanding that represents excellent or poor accounts receivable management, since the figure varies considerably by industry and the underlying payment terms.
 Generally, a figure of 25% more than the standard terms allowed may represent an opportunity for improvement.
-Conversely, a days sales outstanding figure that is very close to the payment terms granted to a customer probably indicates that a company's credit policy is too tight.
+Conversely, a days sales outstanding figure that is very close to the payment terms granted probably indicates that a company's credit policy is too tight.

 The formula for days sales outstanding is: